johntiger1/multimodal_fairness/README.md

 ## Evaluation and Plotting

-1. First, ensure you have predictions saved to disk for both text and tabular models.
+1. First, ensure you have predictions saved to disk for both text and tabular models, and the ensemble models.
 2. Plotting code is here: https://github.com/johntiger1/multimodal_fairness/tree/master/mimic3models
+3. You need to install a different (conflicting set of requirements).
+Make sure you switch to a new virtual environment.
+4. Need to edit line 112 in the fairlearn library.
+5. Run the python script file there: .
+It consists of two steps.
+First, run the LOAD command, which will map sensitive attributes for the purpose of fairness.
+This will produce an appropriate JSON dict.
+And then run the PLOT_ALL command to ingest all CSV of structured, unstructured, and ensemble data.
+You may need to run a "merge-coerce" script which will merge the unstructured predictions, and coerce them into the right, common format.

 ## Old instructions
 1. Get the data set-up as described below.